ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 This section describes the hardware and software requirements for the test suites.
 In an Exchange Server environment, the test suite deployment takes place on both the client and server side.
-The following information will help test suite users to plan their deployment.
+The following information helps test suite users to plan their deployment.

 Hardware requirements
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------